Tavenem/Wiki.Blazor/README.md

      This is initialized to <see langword="null"/> by default, `WikiBlazorClientOptions.DefaultWikiServerApiRoute` may be assigned to use the default value for a hosting server app with default values.

+     If the `WikiServerApiRoute` is defined, the client will try to reach the server first for all wiki operations.
+If the server cannot be reached or the requested content is unavailable at the server, the client will fall back to the local data store (if one is configured).

+     If both the server and the local data store are unavailable, the wiki will remain operational, but will show no content and will not allow any content to be added.

+     No automatic synchronization occurs from the local data store to the server (for instance when an offline client reestablishes network connectivity).
+If your app model requires synchronization of offline content to a server, that logic must be implemented separately.
 1. Add a page with the following content to your client:
    ```csharp
    @page "/wiki/{*route}"